BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 The number of random connections an individual makes is the same each day (without interventions) and is drawn at the start of the simulation from a negative-binomial distribution, an over-dispersed skew distribution.
 This variation in the number of interactions introduces 'super-spreaders' into the network who have many more interactions than average.

-The mean numbers of connections were chosen so that the total number of daily interactions matched that from a previous study of social interaction~\citep{mossong2008social}.
+The mean numbers of connections were chosen so that the total number of daily interactions matched that from a previous study of social interaction [[1]](#1).
 The number of random interactions was chosen to be lower in children in comparison to other age groups.
 In the simulation, each day a list is created containing all individuals who make random interactions and each person is repeated by the number of interactions they make.